Primechain/primechain-api-docs/docs/usecases/temp.md

 }
 ```
 ***This is what happens:***
-1. The digital signature, hash and the primechain address of the signing entity are retrieved from the data stream.
+1. The digital signature, hash and the primechain address of the signing entity are retrieved from the trade channel.
-2. The encrypted data and tag are retrieved from the data stream.
+2. The encrypted data and tag are retrieved from the trade channel.
 3. The encrypted data is decrypted.
 4. The digital signature is verified.